Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 ## Bacterial tumbling is robust to large sudden changes in attractant concentration

-In the figures below, we show plots of the concentration of each molecule of interest in our system for a few different cases.
-In each case, we suddenly change the concentration of the attractant ligand (*l*<sub>0</sub>) and examine how this affects the concentration of phosphorylated CheY.
-The attractant concentration will then level off; how will our model respond?
+In the figures that follow, we plot the concentration over time of each molecule for different values of *l*<sub>0</sub>, the initial concentration of ligand.
+From what we have learned about *E. coli*, we should see the concentration of phosphorylated CheY (and therefore the bacterium's tumbling frequency) drop before returning to its original equilibrium.
+But will our simulation capture this behavior?

-Below, we show simulation results for some different concentrations of ligand molecules added at the beginning of the simulation.
-First we add a relatively small amount of attractant, setting *l*<sub>0</sub> equal to 10,000.
+First, we add a relatively small amount of attractant, setting *l*<sub>0</sub> equal to 10,000.
 The system returns so quickly to an equilibrium in phosphorylated CheY that it is difficult to imagine that the attractant has had any effect on tumbling frequency.

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e4.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e4.png)
 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with 10,000 initial attractant ligand particles.